Arshavin86/NBA_MVP_LADDER/README.md

 - PostgreSQL (for storing and retrieving NBA stats data)
 - NBA API, YouTube API, News API
 - AWS EC2 instances (for app and database deployment)
 - NGINX reverce proxy server
-- Hosted on domains.com
 _______________________________________________________________________________________________________________________________

 ** Site has been constantly developing.
 I look for another NBA API to add data from more seasons.
-I also look for a cheap NBA players headshot images provider in order to create a personal page for each player.
+I also look for a cheap NBA players headshot images provider which has more images than my current one (https://nba-players.herokuapp.com/) in order to create a personal page for each player.